 How Are Solar Energy Programs Accredited?

 Like any other educational program, solar tech students should make sure the schools they choose to attend have received accreditation.
-If you are attending a solar energy program through a traditional school like a community college or university, check to ensure the institution is accredited.
+Check to ensure the institution is accredited if you are attending a solar energy program through a traditional school like a community college or university.
 This information is on a school’s website.
 Other solar photovoltaic installers’ schools may be independently run but accredited by a solar organization.

 The Interstate Renewable Energy Council (IREC) is the organization to look for that accredited the school’s solar program.
-The IREC has been providing training accreditation for clean energy programs for more than thirty years.
+The IREC has been providing training accreditation for clean energy programs for over thirty years.

 How Are Solar Energy Installers Licensed?

 Becoming a solar energy professional may require a state license specific to solar.
-If you want to become a solar installer contractor, the solar installation licensing regulations differ from state to state.
+If you want to become a solar installer contractor, the installation licensing regulations differ from state to state.
 However, many state licensing agencies require some level of NABCEP credential for a solar installer’s license.
 Your state energy regulatory department website should list the official licensing requirements.

-In addition, there is a Solar Licensing Database on the Interstate Renewable Energy Council (IREC) website that has a summary of each state’s requirements.
-This site is a good start point to find out about your state’s requirements.
+In addition, there is a Solar Licensing Database on the Interstate Renewable Energy Council (IREC) website that summarizes each state’s requirements.
+This site is a good starting point for determining your state’s requirements.
 However, make sure you use your state’s information as the definitive source.
 It will be the most up-to-date source.
 In addition, some states have reciprocity with each other.
 If you work in two or more states, check if you qualify for a reciprocity program.

 How Much Is The Salary For a Solar PV Installer Technician?